 A benefit of sending e-mail from within ACT! is that a history of the event is added to your contact's History tab each and every time that you send an e-mail.
-E-mail is an increasingly popular form of communication, so having a history of all the e-mail that you send to each of your contacts helps you keep track of it all.
+There's even a Last E-mail address system field that automatically inserts the date each time you send an e-mail.
+E-mail is an increasingly popular form of communication, so having a record of all the e-mail that you send to each of your contacts helps you keep track of it all.
 You can send e-mail messages to one or more contacts and attach contact records, group records, or files to your messages.

-Depending on how you like to reach your contacts, you can send e-mail to them using ACT! in a variety of ways.
+Depending on how you like to reach your contacts, you can send e-mail to them via ACT! in a variety of ways.
 You might send a one-time e-mail to an individual contact, or you might send a form e-mail to either an individual or a whole group of your contacts.
-You might also want to send a spur-of-themoment message to one contact - or even thousands of your contacts.
+You might also want to send a spur-of-the-moment message to one contact - or even thousands of your contacts.
 Explore the possibilities.